(artist: John Richardson)

 Artists: Various, including John Richardson and Richard Neillands

 “Is This Your Story?”, also known as “Could This be YOU?”, was one of Jinty’s more unusual, if short-lived features.
+Actually, it was a reprint from June & School Friend, and was originally published as “Could This Be You?”
 It was a true-life feature, and each week it would run a complete story that was based on common problems among girls.
 But unlike the teen magazines, it was not based on letters that readers had sent in where they recount their real-life experiences or outline a problem.
 The stories were composites of common real-life problems.

 The title “Is This Your Story?” was meant to be a touching strip that strike a chord with readers, hence the underline under “Your”.
-Later the title “Could This Be YOU?” was used.
+Later it reverted to its original title, “Could This Be YOU?”
 Would any of the readers have encountered a situation similar to the one in the story?
 If so, they would see themselves in that story.
 If not, it might be a situation they were familiar with or a warning if they did encounter one.

 Other problems the series tackled included a girl called beanpole, little sisters always tagging along, getting jealous when a brother finds a girlfriend, and resenting a new stepfather.
 Common enough problems that many readers could identify with one way or another.